Pernilla-tech/Pernilla-Skeppstedt-testning_typescript-quiz_app/README.md

 For the components and functions I wanted to test I used unit test.

-Stategy: Tried to cover the requirements of the assignement.
+Strategy: Tried to cover the requirements of the assignement.

+## Diagrams

+The sequence and class diagram can be find in the "docs" folder.

 # Getting Started with Create React App